 Step 1: Boot the PC from the USB installation disk.
 When the installation wizard opens, select Installation – Install Android-x86 to harddisk.

-Step 2: When it asks you to select a partition to install Android-x86.
-Please choose Create/Modify partitions.
+Step 2: When it asks you to select a partition to install Android-x86, please choose Create/Modify partitions.
 Select a Windows partition and choose Delete.
 Please repeat this operation until you have deleted all Windows partitions.

 Step 3: Select the free space, and select New > Primary.
 Then, press Enter to confirm the size.
 Once the partition is created, select Bootable.
-When you see “Boot” appears under the Flags tab, now you can select Write.
+When the “Boot” appears under the Flags tab, now you can select Write.
 Then, type “yes” and press Enter to write the partition table to the disk.
 Once the process is completed, select Quit.

 Step 4: Now, select the partition to install Android.
 Then, follow the wizard to complete the installation.
 As for the detailed steps, you can refer to the above content.